 Paddy O’Reilly is the author of three novels and two short story collections.
 Her work has been published internationally and has won or been shortlisted for a number of major prizes.
 She lives in Melbourne, Australia.
-Her story poem “The White Line” can be found here.
+Her story “The White Line” can be found here.
 It appears in the Mar/Apr 2016 issue of the Kenyon Review.

 What was your original impetus for writing “The White Line”?